KevinB04/day-planner/README.md

 ## Installation

 You may fork the repo through my Github for installation.
-Feel free to use my site to keep track with your day-to-day tasks.
+You may use my site to keep track with your day-to-day tasks!
+The gray boxes represent past hours, orange is current, and green is future.

 ## Usage